zhaohengyin/irgail_example/README.md

 ## Ablation
 Navigate to the ``./example/idp_train_representation.py``, and disable the dynamics loss by changing the ``c_f`` value to 0.0.
 Then, train the representation model and the agent again.

-This time, you will find the agent fail in the extrapolation experiment!
+This time, you will find the performance of agent degrades, in particular in the extrapolation experiment.

 ## Acknowledgement
 We gratefully thank [ku2482][1] for a neat imitation learning framework. 🙂